Looking for a five-paragraph essay example? Look and listen in as a fourth grade teacher models this strong writing structure for her students.

 Ms. Sneed Grades Her Kids’ Paragraphs

 As our favorite fourth grade teacher graded her class’s latest paragraphs, she let out a satisfied sigh.
-First they learned paragraph structure.
+First they tackled paragraph structure.
 Then they learned to elaborate.
-Additionally, they learned to vary sentences and use transitions.
-Now they were ready to scaffold from one paragraph to the five-paragraph essay.
+Additionally, they improved their writing by varying sentences and using transitions.
+Now that they had the writing strategies down, her kids were ready to scaffold from one paragraph to the five-paragraph essay.

 Ms. Sneed turned and opened her laptop.
 With just a few clicks, she found it.
 Her favorite prompt, You Should Try It, asked kids to persuade others to try an activity – in five paragraphs.

 The following Monday, Ms. Sneed stood in front of her class.
-“Today,” she said, “you will learn how to write a five-paragraph essay.”
+“Today,” she said, “you will learn how to write a longer essay.”

 Several kids looked a little unsure, but their teacher continued.
-“For now, I’ll take you through an example.
+“For now, I’ll take you through a five-paragraph essay example.
 That should ease your concerns.”

 Ms. Sneed projected a sample.
 “The first paragraph, or introduction, includes a thesis statement and supportive factual reasons.”